You are here

 - ICD-10-AM Codes: E06.3

-This is a chronic autoimmune inflammation of the thyroid gland (named after Japanese surgeon Dr Hakuru Hashimoto in 1912) in which the body develops cytotoxic antibodies to the thyroid gland - anti thyroid peroxidase (TPO) and anti thyroglobulin antibodies (Tg).
+This is a chronic autoimmune inflammation of the thyroid gland in which the body develops cytotoxic antibodies to the thyroid gland - anti thyroid peroxidase (TPO) and anti thyroglobulin antibodies (Tg).
 The condition is characterized by gradual thyroid failure, with or without goitre formation.

-Hashimoto's disease is a common cause of hypothryoidism.
-There is a separate SOP for hypothyroidism, which covers other causes of decreased thyroid function, but excludes Hashimoto's disease.
-Similarly, Hashimoto's disease may cause a goitre.
-There is a separate SOP for goitre, which covers other causes of thyroid enlargement, but excludes Hashimoto's disease.
+Hashimoto thyroiditis is a common cause of hypothyroidism.
+There is a separate SOP for hypothyroidism, which covers other causes of decreased thyroid function, but excludes Hashimoto thyroiditis.
+Similarly, Hashimoto thyroiditis may cause a goitre.
+There is a separate SOP for goitre, which covers other causes of thyroid enlargement, but excludes Hashimoto thyroiditis.
+So all manifestations of Hashimoto thyroiditis are covered by the Hashimoto thyroiditis SOP only.
+In someone with hypothyroidism in whom a diagnosis of Hashimoto thyroiditis has not been confirmed by thyroid antibody testing, the SOP for hypothyroidism can be applied.

 Confirming the diagnosis